 What Watching My Daughter Solve a Rubik’s Cube Reminded Me About Scalable Growth

-The first time she picked it up, it looked impossible.
-Random colors.
-No obvious starting point.
-Every move made things look worse before they got better.
-It took her about three hours of focus, frustration, and trial-and-error to finally solve it.
+The first time she picked it up, the cube looked impossible—random colors, no obvious starting point, and every move seemed to make things worse before they got better.
+It took nearly three hours of focus, frustration, and trial-and-error before she finally solved it.

 Different structure.
 More complexity.
 New edge cases.
 The same instinct to twist pieces around—but that alone no longer worked.
 She had to slow down again, learn a new framework, and re-anchor herself in the fundamentals before speed returned.

-Watching this unfold was a powerful reminder of something I see every day in business.
+Watching this unfold was a reminder of something I see frequently working with leadership teams.

 Growth Feels Chaotic Until You Have a Framework